Report an Accident here

 RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations

-Serious accidents, certain reportable diseases and types of dangerous occurrence must be reported to the Health and Safety Executive as soon as possible following the event - this is done by SEC.
+Serious accidents, certain reportable diseases and types of dangerous occurrences must be reported to the Health and Safety Executive as soon as possible following the event - this is done by SESC.

 The Health and Safety Executive free leaflet can be found here